QuantGen/GPTL/README.md

 ### Loading example dataset

 Here we use the [wheat](https://doi.org/10.1104/pp.105.063438) data set collected from CIMMYT's Global Wheat Program.
+We use the 599 wheat lines genotype (1279 variants) and phenotype (average grain yield) data to illustrate the methods in GPTL.

 ```R
 library(BGLR)